takatz28/HOMeR-Hardware-OMR/README.md

 Processor | ps7_cortex a9_0
 Language | C
 Board Suppoer Package | Create New

+10. Click on Next, select the _Empty_ _Application_ template, then click Finish.
+11. Copy the contents of `HOMeR/src` into `OrganNotes.sdk/Synthesizer/src`.
+12. Run the _HOMeR_ app as described in the *Setup* section.
 </details>

 * Launch On Hardware must be performed after every image read.